José Rodrigues dos Santos: Life and career

 José Rodrigues dos Santos was born in the city of Beira, Overseas Province of Mozambique, a Portuguese territory at that time, and lived most of his childhood in Tete, Overseas Province of Mozambique.
 He is the eldest of two sons of Medical Doctor José da Paz Brandão Rodrigues dos Santos (Penafiel, 13 October 1930 – January 1986) and wife Maria Manuela de Campos Afonso Matos.
-His brother is João Nuno, born in Tete, Mozambique, on 6 April 1969 and married to Ana Mafalda Quirino de Matos Vilarigues, by whom he has three children Mariana, Afonso da Paz and Nuno da Paz Vilarigues Rodrigues dos Santos.
 Dos Santos lived in Portugal after the events that led to the independence of Mozambique in 1975 and the eruption of the Mozambican Civil War in 1977.
 Firstly, the family fled to Lisbon, then after the divorce of his parents, he lived with his mother.
 As a result of his mother's financial difficulties, he was raised by his father in Penafiel, and then Macau, then a Portuguese territory.
 Rodrigues dos Santos went back to Lisbon in 1983 to study at the New University of Lisbon.

 In 1988, he married his wife Florbela Cardoso, daughter of Dulce Cardoso and an unknown father, with whom he has two daughters, Catarina and Inês Cardoso Rodrigues dos Santos.

 Formerly a reporter for the BBC, he has covered more than a dozen wars, teaches journalism at the New University of Lisbon, and anchors the Telejornal of Rádio e Televisão de Portugal (RTP), of which he became the Director of Programs.
 He has also won many awards, including the Golden Globes.

+In 2007 he published a book O Sétimo Selo (in English, The Seventh Seal), which has sold 140,000 copies.